-Equal parts experimental bellow and love utterance, Claudia Saleeby Savage’s new collection, metal used for beauty alone, is a plea for music as prayer, music as protest and balm, music as change.
+Equal parts experimental bellow and love utterance, Claudia Saleeby Savage’s new collection, metal used for beauty alone, is a plea for music as prayer, music as protest, music as balm, and music as change.
 Her poetry entrances as she casts Macbeth’s witches to perform jazz spells to urge the musician to rage and energize themselves as they heal the world.

 Early Praise for metal used for beauty alone:

 metal used for beauty alone, is a three-a.m. jam session.
 These free form poems levitate off the page.
 Savage anoints the reader with praise songs, spells, tributes to jazz legends and the quickening of the saxophone’s textural meaning and full register.
 These witches hold nothing back.

 Claudia Saleeby Savage’s provocative, transcendent poetry brilliantly captures the energy of live music, providing a perspective that can only come from inside the band onstage.
 This book is for those who find the systemless system of free jazz relaxing.
 Those who, like our fearless narrator, have had their hearts “savaged by grief” and “hate boxes.”
 Along with Pharoah Sanders, John and Alice Coltrane, and the author’s husband and musical partner John Savage, metal used for beauty alone “blows a horn to heaven.”